This lecture is to introduce the elements in R programming language that are relevant to decision model and decision analysis.

 plot(twsa_out$twsa_Cost, maximize = F)

-• Suppose that p_bite follows a beta distribution with mean of 0.25 and standard deviation of 0.2, C_drug follows a gamma distribution with a mean of $10 and standard deviation of $10, and p_inf_bitten follows a beta distribution with a mean of 0.5 and standard deviation of 0.2.
-We want to conduct PSA among 100 sample sets from the distributions of p_bite and C_drug.
-We assumed that p_bite and C_drug are independent.
+follows a beta distribution with a mean of 0.5 and standard deviation of 0.2.
+We want to conduct PSA among 100 sample sets from the distributions of p_bite

-• We use gen_psa_samp() to sample 100 sample sets.
+to sample 100 sample sets.
 You need to specify the following arguments:

-• params: names of the parameters (string vector)
+: names of the parameters (string vector)dists

-• dists: distrbituion of each parameter (string vector)
+: distrbituion of each parameter (string vector)dists_params

-• check help(gen_psa_samp) for better understanding
+for better understanding

 mysamp <- gen_psa_samp(params = c("p_bite", "C_drug", "p_inf_bitten"),